wlanhage/otherWords/README.md

 ## Overview

-This is a simple project that I would like some contributions to.
+This is a simple project, in React/NextJS that I would like some contributions to.
 Feel free to use it for personal or other purposes, modify it, or share it with others.

 ## Usage